 Overall the experiment of moving to Wales didn’t work out the way her parents had hoped.
 Sohini’s uncle was living in Atlanta, Georgia, and had submitted an application for Sohini’s parents in 1982.
 It wasn’t until a decade later that they got a letter from the US consulate in London saying they approved the application.

-So after seven years, in 1994, when Sohini was 13, they seized the opportunity to move to the United States.
+In 1994, when Sohini was 13, they seized the opportunity to move to the United States.
 When they first landed in Georgia, they moved into her uncle’s two-bedroom Atlanta apartment – one family in one room, one in another.

 “It wasn’t a good time.
 I was depressed.
 Here we had nobody.
 It was a lot more expensive to call the UK from the US in the early 90s, so I wrote a lot of letters to my cousins and friends.”